LappleApple/awesome-leading-and-managing/People-Ops-Perf-Reviews-and-Goal-setting.md

 - [Building a Growth Framework](https://blog.songkick.com/building-a-growth-framework-2464435e9e46) - by Aaron Randall.
 Takeaway: About Songkick's career growth framework's nine roles and seven key values, and how the company created it.

+- [Career Ladders Aren't Enough – You Need a Thoughtful Promotion Process, Too](https://leaddev.com/career-paths-progression-promotion/career-ladders-arent-enough-you-need-thoughtful-promotion) - by Sarah Milstein.
+Takeaway: “Having built a process that appears to be reducing negative effects and increasing trustworthy promotions, I’m hopeful that the combination of career ladders and decision-making with a transparent structure can help many organizations grow more smoothly.”

 - [Career Structure.
 It Doesn't Matter.
 Until It Matters.](https://web.archive.org/web/20180817070012/https://tech.hbc.com/2018-01-24-career-structure.html) - by Ade Trenaman.
 Takeaway: A comprehensive overview of career structure at Gilt, touching upon other companies' models.
 Gilt's model is based on Radford and considers these elements: Level of knowledge, job complexity, supervision, experience, sphere of influence and team size (for leads to manage), and accountability.

 - [Engineering Ladders at Meetup](https://medium.com/making-meetup/engineering-ladders-at-meetup-caacbea4916e) - by Lara Hogan.
 Takeaway: Details on Meetup's makers and managers tracks, plus a graphic showing the ladders for both.

 - [Engineering Levels at Patreon](https://levels.patreon.com) - by Patreon.
 Takeaway: The engineering levels matrix, with details about each role.

-[How to Break the “Senior Engineer” Career Ceiling](https://theburningmonk.com/2019/11/how-to-break-the-senior-engineer-career-ceiling/) - by Yan Cui.
+- [How to Break the “Senior Engineer” Career Ceiling](https://theburningmonk.com/2019/11/how-to-break-the-senior-engineer-career-ceiling/) - by Yan Cui.
 Takeaway: “Writing more code or releasing more features alone doesn’t make you a better senior engineer.
 It’s about your ability to deliver a meaningful business impact through your execution.
 This is the change in mindset that will set you on your way to the next level.”

 - [Khan Academy Engineering Career Development](https://docs.google.com/document/d/1qr0d05X5-AsyDYqKRCfgGGcWSshTMd_vfTggfhDpbls/edit) - by Khan Academy.
 Takeaway: describes the skills, scope, and experience of main engineering job categories, with values emphasised.